mahdigosyan/mahdigosyan/README.md

 I am a web Developer and software engineer from a place of this earth <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Alien.png" alt="Alien" width="25" height="25" />

+My previous account was banned and everything in it was deleted and lost.
+But it's not a problem, we will progress together again.

 <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Linked%20Paperclips.png" alt="Linked Paperclips" width="25" height="25" />  A little more about me...

 ```javascript